AED Defibrillators

 What is a defibrillator?

-A defibrillator is a medical device that delivers an electric shock to restore a normal heart rhythm during sudden cardiac arrest.
+A defibrillator is a medical device that can detect dangerous heart rhythms.
+If it detects a sudden cardiac arrest, it then delivers an electric shock to restore a normal heart rhythm.
 It’s designed to restart the heart safely and quickly.

 How do AED defibrillators work?